 We are building bridges with colleges and expanding our contacts with Deans of Admission.
 Last year, we visited four colleges in the Boston area and Yeshiva University.
 This year, so far, we visited Princeton University and Cooper Union, establishing a personal connection with each Admission office.
 Additionally, we host many colleges at DRS, affording Juniors and Seniors the opportunity to meet with and hear about different college representatives.
 These meetings usually occur during lunch or at 5:15 PM, affording the most accessibility to our upperclassmen without missing classes.
 This year, we had thirteen colleges visit DRS, including: Johns Hopkins, Yeshiva University, Columbia University, Landers College, Stony Brook University, University of Chicago, Queens College, Baruch College and New York University.

-Mrs. Rosenberg attends meetings that are hosted by various colleges for High School College Guidance personnel.
+Mrs. Chelst attends meetings that are hosted by various colleges for High School College Guidance personnel.
 The relationship that DRS has with colleges is organic, expanding and building on that relationship each year.

 The College Guidance Handbook and Summer Programs Booklet are updated and reviewed each year.
 We email monthly Newsletters to students and parent, offering information on the mundane as well as important updates.
 Scholarships, internships and deadlines are frequently included.
 Letting our families know what is happening in the college guidance world is a priority for us.
 There are constant student meetings and an interrelationship with the staff and administration, with the goal of having your son achieve his college expectations.